vault-config

 Clean-up

-If during any of the above steps you've used the Vault command-line client to authenticate against Vault with your root
+If during any of the above steps you've used the Vault command-line client to authenticate against Vault with your root token make sure that client's ~/.vault-token file is deleted.
+It contains the verbatim root token.

 Hands-on